 Liam Konemann is a London-based journalist writing reviews and features for print and online publications.
 With a welter of experience in the music industry, Liam has in-depth knowledge of Gen Z trends and new, upcoming publishing tech including blockchain and voice-user interfaces.
 You can follow him on Twitter @LiamKonemann

-A former TV anchor and journalist for India’s largest news networks, and the ex-Chief Editor of one of India’s most respected content agencies, Monojoy has written for numerous publications worldwide.
+A former TV anchor and journalist, Monojoy has written for numerous publications worldwide.
 The current Deputy Editor of What’s New in Publishing, Monojoy’s focus is on the very latest in tech innovation and publishing trends.

 Simon Owens is a vastly experienced tech and media journalist who’s written for national publications including US News & World Report, The Atlantic, Scientific American and New York Magazine.
 Based in Washington, DC, Simon also hosts The Business of Content, a podcast about how publishers create, distribute, and monetize digital content.
 Follow him on Medium @simonowens.